Normative Feeling: Socially Patterned Affective Mechanisms: Discussion

 \subsection{Discussion of results}

-a) We show that considering social maintenance in the evolution of affect had a strong effect, producing a qualitative different behaviour.
-Social maintenance being, as we define it, the explicit regulation based on some criteria e.g. selfishness/food intake to effect someone else’s evolutionary success and therefore the propagation for their genetic or cultural strategy.
-The face that normative punishment is widely conserved across phyla \cite{raihani_punishment_2012}, even in simple organisms like insects \cite{wenseleers_enforced_2006} and bacteria \cite{huang_toxin-mediated_2023}, should urge us to consider the effects of social maintenance on the evolution even in ancient simple mechanisms such as affect.
+We show that considering normative punishment in the evolution of mood has a strong effect, producing a qualitatively different mood mechanism compared to considering just competition.
+We distinguish between competition and punishment, showing that the latter is axiomatically normative.
+We define an axiomatically normative process as a process that gets agents to converge on a behaviour while producing multiple behavioural equilibria instead of just one.
+Thus, capturing a key aspect of normativity, a certain degree of arbitrariness.
+The fact that normative punishment is widely conserved across phyla \cite{raihani_punishment_2012}, even in simple organisms like insects \cite{wenseleers_enforced_2006} and bacteria \cite{huang_toxin-mediated_2023}, should urge us to consider the effects of axiomatically normative processes on the evolution, even in ancient mechanisms such as mood and other cognitive processes.